testnumberorg/testnumber.github.io/twilio/tell-a-caller-which-number-they-are-calling-from-on-twilio-tutorial.md

   <br/>

-  > Verify purchased Number
+  > Verify the purchased Number

   ![Purchased Twilio Number](/assets/images/twilio-number-purchased.png)

 <br/>

-## Create the Twilio Function
+## Create a Twilio Function

 ---

+  * This Service Function will be configured to be called on every inbound call

   > Find Twilio Functions and Assets in the Console